• May 18, 2026

 Q10.
 What things should I carry during the trek?

 Ans.
-Carry a light backpack that contains a water bottle, a rain cover, gloves, sunscreen, essential medicines, a first-aid kit, extra food and clothing, a headlamp, and a sleeping bag.
+Carry a well-fitted backpack containing a reusable water bottle, a rain cover/poncho, UV-protection sunglasses, sunscreen, essential daily medicines, a first-aid kit, high-energy snacks, a headlamp, and an insulated sleeping bag rated for sub-zero temperatures.